Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Introduction

-Given the potential spectral and energy efficiencies of RSS-assisted communications, and the stringent energy requirements of communications through aerial platforms, equipping the latter with RSS becomes an attractive solution to the SWAP issue.
-Indeed, due to the low-cost and negligible energy consumption of RSS reflectors, their use in aerial platforms is expected to support low-cost wireless communications for extended flight duration.
-In our previous paper \cite{alfattani2020aerial}, we discussed the feasibility of integrating RSS into different types of aerial platforms.
-We proposed a platform's control architecture, detailed potential use cases, and exposed the associated challenges.
+Given the potential spectral and energy efficiencies of RSS-assisted communications and the stringent energy requirements of communications through aerial platforms, equipping the latter with RSS presents an attractive solution to the SWAP issue.
+Indeed, due to the low-cost and negligible energy consumption of RSS reflectors, their use in aerial platforms is expected to support low-cost wireless communications for an extended flight duration.
+In our previous work \cite{alfattani2020aerial}, we discussed the feasibility of integrating RSS in aerial platforms of different types.
+We proposed a control architecture, detailed potential use cases, and examined associated challenges.
 In the context of UAVs only, the authors of \cite{lu2020enabling} showed that using RSS in UAVs enables a panoramic view of the environment, which can provide full-angle $360\degree$ signal reflections compared to $180\degree$ reflections in RSS-assisted terrestrial networks.
-In \cite{abdalla2020uavs}, the authors presented potential use cases of RSS mounted over UAVs, then discussed the main related challenges and research opportunities.
+In \cite{abdalla2020uavs}, the authors presented potential use cases of RSS mounted on UAVs and discussed related challenges and research opportunities.
 Similarly, \cite{shang2021uav} investigated the potential of RSS-equipped UAV swarms, where a use case was studied to demonstrate the achievable data rate performance of such systems.
-The authors of \cite{samir2020optimizing} investigated the wireless sensors data collection problem where sensors are assisted by an RSS mounted over a UAV to reach the collecting sink.
-The objective was to maintain data freshness through accurate optimization of the UAV's location and the RSS phase shifting configuration.
+The authors of \cite{samir2020optimizing} studied the problem of wireless sensor data collection, where sensors were assisted by an RSS mounted on a UAV to reach the collecting sink.
+The objective was to maintain data freshness through accurate optimization of the UAV's location and the RSS phase-shifting configuration.
 Finally, in the context of LEO satellites, the authors of \cite{tekb2020reconfigurable} investigated the utilization of RSS to support inter-satellite links in the terahertz (THz) band.
-The results demonstrate a significant performance improvement in terms of bit error rate, compared to non-RSS-assisted communications.
+The results demonstrated a significant performance improvement in terms of bit error rate compared to non-RSS-assisted communications.